It is one of those alluring what-if scenarios. One that helps you with that hard life of yours, with building blogs and writing beautiful posts.

 So, doggedly recording likes and shares is like counting the dead.
 And only half of them too.
 And you can maintain those only by throwing your advertising budget at those networks.
 And hope for this stellar increase of social gratification.
 But, like any lottery, this will likely never come, so you will continue to feed the beast.

-And you should be already there, once those arrive.
-Because the burden of Social Proof is shifting.
+Because you should be already there, once those arrive.
+The burden of Social Proof is shifting in a sense.
 And those oldish likes and shares for sure are more of a bane than a blessing these days.